jbikker/tinybvh/README.md

+# Dev
+This is the development branch of TinyBVH.
+Please direct your PRs here.

 # TinyBVH
 Header-only BVH construction and traversal library written in C++14 / "Sane C++" (or "C with classes").
 C++17 is used for threading. **This library has no dependencies.**